 Can you give some specific KPI’s in each business area for e.g. Finance (GL, AR, AP, FA, Collections), Operations, Sales, HR, Call center application etc?

 There will be few KPIs in head office operations.
-In other words, it is sad to say that we are not critical to day-to-day operations, other than of course, our systems being in operation.
+In other words, it is sad to say that many head office function activities are not critical to day-to-day operations, other than of course, our operational systems .
 If we only have 10 KPIs in an organization, the remainder are RIs and PIs, which the accounting team will have a number of.
-In my ‘Pareto 80/20 for the Corporate Accountant’ book, there is a scorecard for the finance team.
+In my ‘The Financial Controllers and CFO’s Toolkit’ book, there is a scorecard for the finance team.

 What are the top three risk factors that might make a brand new KPI set to fail?